CAPS offers professional training in psychology, social work, and psychiatry

 - Doctoral Internship in Professional Psychology

-The APA-accredited internship program at CAPS is based on a practitioner/scholar approach to training in which we emphasize learning through closely supervised clinical practice.
+The APA-accredited internship program at CAPS emphasizes learning through closely supervised clinical practice.
 Interns receive intensive training and experience in performing the central responsibilities of a psychologist in a multidisciplinary counseling center setting.

 - Elective for Psychiatric Residents